Harry staggered into the study and slumped into the chair, leaning his head back and releasing a long sigh. ‘I’m still tired.’

 ‘Don’t flirt with any waitresses, mon Rêve,’ he said.

-Harry sighed as the cold crept in to take her place, then twisted the world back past him until he stood in the Chamber of Secret’s study.
+Harry sighed as the cold crept in to take her place and strode back out to the street, twisting the world back past him until he stood in the Chamber of Secret’s study.

 ‘Well, your face seems fine.
 Better than mine, anyway.’
 Salazar pushed his serpent’s tongue away from his cheek.
 ‘Get off, you wretched creature.’